 My experience and skills

 I have worked with organisations large and small, from the very local to the national.
-They include Big Lottery, UnLtd, the Prince’s Trust, City Year UK, Carers Trust, CIPD, several local and public authorities and lots of small charities.
-I have created measurement frameworks for services, evaluated programmes, designed services and advised management teams in a range of organisations.
+They include funders such as the National Lottery Community Fund, Paul Hamlyn Foundation and Power to Change, several Central Government departments, large charities such as the Prince’s Trust, Carers Trust, Barnardo’s and Crisis, several local and public authorities, particularly but not exclusively in London, and lots of smaller charities, such as the Cares Family, Grapevine Coventry and West Midlands, the Peel Centre.
+I have created measurement frameworks for services, evaluated programmes, designed services and advised management teams and boards in a range of organisations.

-I hold a BA from Warwick University, an MA from King’s College, London (both in history) and am just finishing an MSc at the London School of Economics in Behavioural Science.
+I hold a BA from Warwick University, an MA from King’s College, London (both in history) and an MSc in Behavioural Science from the London School of Economics.